-11A.3 Use of legislation: Legislation permitted in the examination may be tagged and must not have been annotated or cross-referenced, but students may have highlighted or underlined text.
+11.3 Legislation permitted in the examination may be tagged and must not have been annotated or cross-referenced, but students may have highlighted or underlined text.
 If it is tagged, nothing more than an Act/Section name and/or number should be written on the tag.